 Tech Needs and Preparation

-- We ask that you use a decent webcam, microphone, and headphones.
-We have found that a cellphone or laptop microphone provide less-than-optimal sound recordings, as well as do their own audio edits and cut off beginnings and ends of phrases.
+We ask that you use a decent webcam with lighting on your face, a real microphone, and headphones.
+We don’t want to record with your cellphone or laptop microphone as they provide less-than-optimal sound recordings, as well as do their own audio edits and cut off the beginnings and ends of phrases.